Nexmo/station/_documentation/voice/building-blocks/connect-a-phone-call.md

 # Connect a phone call

 The code below shows you how to setup an endpoint to connect incoming calls from one number to another.
-This enables you to forward calls made to a Nexmo number to another number.
+This enables you to forward voice calls made to a Nexmo number to another number of your choosing.

 ```tabbed_examples
 tabs: